nokuthulanhleko/STI-Claims-Analytics-Repudiation-ETL-Pipeline/README.md

 ## Overview

-I am currently building an end-to-end insurance claims analytics and repudiation pipeline designed to simulate a real-world data engineering solution within the short-term insurance industry.
+In this project, I am building an end-to-end insurance claims analytics and repudiation pipeline designed to simulate a real-world data engineering solution within the short-term insurance industry.

-The purpose of this project is to ingest raw insurance claims data, transform it through ETL processes, store it in a structured SQL Server data warehouse, and generate analytical insights through Power BI dashboards and reporting.
+The goal of this project is to ingest raw insurance claims data, transform it through ETL processes, store it in a structured SQL Server data warehouse, and generate analytical insights through Power BI dashboards and reporting.

 Through this solution, I aim to analyse and identify key insurance risk and operational patterns, including: